Rayan581/Assignment-2/AI_B_i230018/i230018_readme.md

    ```

 ### How to Play
+- The user will be prompted to choose difficulty level before starting the game.
 - After starting the game, the player (`P`) will spawn in the maze.
 ![Game Start](screenshots/game-start.png)